rtmrtmrtmrtm/weakmon/README.md

 At this point you should be able to run wsprmon.py and jt65mon.py with no arguments, and see lists of available sound cards and serial ports.

+You'll need to ensure your computer's clock is correct, perhaps with ntp.

+This code includes receive software for wwvb's new phase-shift modulation, and for APRS.